sgorgun/exceptions/README.md

 Open the [ThrowingArgument.cs](Exceptions/ThrowingArgument.cs) file, and navigate to the [CheckParametersAndThrowException5](Exceptions/ThrowingArgument.cs#L29) method.

-Add the code to throw the _ArgumentException_ if the _s_ string is empty.
+Add the code to throw the _ArgumentException_ when the _s_ string is empty.
 The error message should be "s string is empty.".
-Also, add the code to throw an _ArgumentNullException_ if _s_ argument is _null_.
+Also, add the code to throw an _ArgumentNullException_ when _s_ argument is _null_.

 ### Handling Exceptions with try..catch

-Read the [Exception Handling](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/exceptions/exception-handling) and [try-catch](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/try-catch) articles.
+Read the [Exception Handling](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/exceptions/exception-handling) and the [try-catch](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/try-catch) articles.

 #### Subtask 5-1

 Open the [HandlingExceptions.cs](Exceptions/HandlingExceptions.cs) file, and navigate to the [CatchArgumentOutOfRangeException1](Exceptions/HandlingExceptions.cs#L5) method.

-Add the code to return the _false_ if an _ArgumentOutOfRangeException_ is thrown.
+Add the code to return the _false_ when an _ArgumentOutOfRangeException_ is thrown.

 | Exception Type To Catch     | Return |
 |-----------------------------|--------|